The X-Files (film): Critical response

 Roger Ebert gave a positive review of the film with three out of four stars, saying, "As pure movie, The X-Files more or less works.
 As a story, it needs a sequel, a prequel, and Cliff Notes."
 Gene Siskel also gave the film three out of four stars, saying that he was intrigued by the characters and was "now seriously tempted to watch the TV show."
 Joyce Millman of Salon was more equivocal, writing, "...
 You really can't treat The X-Files as a movie because it isn't one.
 It's a two-hour episode of the show," and said it was far from the "most satisfying" of X-Files releases.
 San Francisco Chronicle reviewer Bob Graham was positive towards the film, calling "David Duchovny and Gillian Anderson [...] enormously sympathetic heroes."
 Michael O'Sullivan, a reviewer from The Washington Post called the film, "stylish, scary, sardonically funny and at times just plain gross."

 Los Angeles Times reviewer Kenneth Turan felt that it was difficult to make sense of the film, saying that it relied too heavily on the series' mythology.
 Lisa Alspector wrote that "Only two scenes in this spin-off are worth the time of followers of the TV series."
 Variety reviewer Todd McCarthy remarked, "As it is, the pic serves up set-pieces and a measure of scope that are beyond TV size but remain rather underwhelming by feature standards."
+David Edelstein of Slate stated that "The X-Files isn't so much a bad movie as it is a crackerjack piece of television.
+It's crisply made—not sodden like many of the Star Trek pictures.
+But it's as annoyingly open-ended as the rest of the series' episodes."
 Janet Maslin of The New York Times responded negatively towards the film, opining that it was uneventful and scorning the "hush-hush atmosphere" surrounding the production.
 Andrew Johnston reviewed the film in Time Out New York and observed: "The X-Files has always been the most cinematic show on TV, and Bowman (who's directed many of its best episodes) expands the show's scale and impact on the big screen while keeping its charms intact."